 - Indeed.com, “How to Write a Cover Letter for Jobs in Academia”

 - Indeed provides both a video and written recommendations for collecting content for your academic cover letter.
 Unlike the other resources, this article is not an outline; rather, it provides preparation advice.

 - This incredibly practical downloadable document not only explains the differences and nuance between a CV and Resume, but it also provides step by step instructions to collect information, templates, and 3 models.

 - Purdue summarizes a CV template and contents and provides a list of other helpful resources.

 - With both an article and video, Indeed clearly explains the difference between resumes and CVs and gives insightful recommendations about category headings and making modifications for your audience.

 - Higher Ed Jobs collected several CV advice articles and put them all in one place.

 - MTSU LT&ITC, "Developing or Updating Your Teaching Philosophy Statement"

-- Tom Brinthaupt, an expert in Philosophy writing, is an MTSU Psychology Professor.
-This video is an hour-long workshop he provided for graduaate students.
+- Tom Brinthaupt, an expert in philosophy writing, is an MTSU Psychology professor.
+The link takes you to an hour-long video workshop he provided for graduaate students.